-1) use of mutual authentication (radio unit - base station and vice versa);
+Use of mutual authentication (radio unit-base station and vice versa)

-2) cryptographic communications using both static and dynamic keys;
+Cryptographic communications using both static and dynamic keys

-3) support of end to end cryptographic communications;
+Support of end to end cryptographic communications

-4) disabling capabilities of stolen or lost radio units;
+Disabling capabilities of stolen or lost radio units

-5) management of data directly through IP network using ciphered protocol.
+Management of data directly through IP network using ciphered protocol

-The mobile subsystem offers the following vocal services:
+Table 4: Vocal services offered by the mobile communication subsystem.

-1) individual call: this service is equivalent to the communication through a cellular phone (i.e. a user calls another user);

-2) group call: a user calls a defined group.
+Name of service Description Individual call This service is equivalent to the communication through a cellular phone (i.e. a user calls another user) Group call A user calls a defined group.
 Every member of the group can listen and talk everybody.
-The group is defined in a flexible way, that is each user can be added to the group or deleted from the group at any time;

-3) direct call: two or mores radio units communicate directly without the support of the base station;

-4) broadcast call: that is a unidirectional point-multipoint call in a certain zone.
-The zone and the users can be dynamically defined;

-5) emergency call: that allows to make a high priority call pressing an emergency button on the radio unit;

-6) include call: that allows of calling or inserting in a call one or more supplementary users;

-7) open channel: a group of users can talk on a certain radio channel and all the users can listen and talk at any time.
+The group is defined in a flexible way, that is, each user can be added to the group or deleted from the group at any time Direct call Two or more radio units communicate directly without the support of the base station Broadcast call It is a unidirectional point-multipoint call in a certain zone.
+The zone and the users can be dynamically defined Emergency call It allows to make a high priority call pressing an emergency button on the radio unit Include call It allows of calling or inserting in a call one or more supplementary users Open channel A group of users can talk on a certain radio channel and all the users can listen and talk at any time

-The mobile system offers the following data services:

-1) status transmission: that allows to broadcast short and predefined messages from the dispatcher to the radio units and vice versa;

-2) short data service: that allows to send predefined messages to single users or group of users;

-3) data transmission using a circuit commutation mode;

-4) data transmission using a packet commutation mode (X25, TCP/IP).
+Name of service Description Status transmission Allows to broadcast short and predefined messages from the dispatcher to the radio units and vice versa Short data service Allows to send predefined messages to single users or group of users Data transmission CCM Data transmission using a circuit commutation mode Data transmission PCM Data transmission using a packet commutation mode (X25, TCP/IP)

-The mobile communication system is composed by a control centre, called master site (MS) and from a variable number of base stations (BS) positioned on the territory.
+Table 5: Data services offered by the mobile communication subsystem.

-Every BS can support 4 radio channels per transmitted carrier and can operate simultaneously on different carriers.
+Every BS can support four radio channels per transmitted carrier and can operate simultaneously on different carriers.
 The emitted power per carrier is of about 25 W ERP.

 The MS is located in a protected zone inside the main control room.
-The main operator console is connected directly to the MS where it is possible to operate directly on the mobile system, programming the database and the users profiles.
+The main operator console is connected directly to the MS where it is possible to operate directly on the mobile system, programming the database and the users' profiles.